jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

 * HTTPRoute's Rules and BackendRefs don't support Filters.
 * Resources status are not updated.

-### Roadmap

-* Version `v1alpha1` support was dropped on v0.15.
-* Versions `v1beta1` and `v1` support was added on v0.15.
-* `v1alpha2`, `v1beta1` and `v1` versions will continue to be supported on future HAProxy Ingress releases.
-* Spec conformance will be gradually incremented on newer HAProxy Ingress versions.

 ## Ingress

-A single HAProxy Ingress deployment can manage Ingress, and also `v1alpha2`, `v1beta1` and `v1` Gateway API resources in the same Kubernetes cluster.
+A single HAProxy Ingress deployment can manage Ingress, and also `v1beta1` and `v1` Gateway API resources in the same Kubernetes cluster.
 If the same hostname and path with the same path type is declared in the Gateway API and Ingress, the Gateway API wins and a warning is logged.
 Ingress resources will continue to be supported in future controller versions, without side effects, and without the need to install the Gateway API CRDs.

 ## Getting started